reujab/linksys/readme.md

 		* `saturday` same as sunday

 #### `routerleds/SetRouterLEDSettings`
-This actions enables or disables LEDs on the router.
+This action enables or disables LEDs on the router.
 * `isSwitchportLEDEnabled` a boolean

 #### `routerlog/SetLogSettings`